elfedwa/FDI-BO/README.md

 `PMG_VASP_PSP_DIR: /cray_home/user_name/vasp_potcar/MY_PSP/`

+##Command-Line Execution
+<a name="cmd"></a>
-#Run in login-node using this which will automatically submit job to compute node. the terminal can be closed and the job will remain active with disown -h
+Run in login-node using this which will automatically submit job to compute node. the terminal can be closed and the job will remain active with disown -h

 `python BOang-HT-vasp.py (method) </dev/null> name.log 2>1 & disown -h "$!"`